 Matters involving alleged violations of the Rules for the Maintenance of Public Order and the Policy on Student Conduct that fall under Senate jurisdiction are currently addressed through the Student Disciplinary Procedures (1978).

-Matters involving alleged violations of the University Policy on Sexual Misconduct, Relationship Violence, and Stalking are addressed through the Process for Reporting, Investigating, and Resolving Sexual Misconduct, Relationship Violence, and Stalking Complaints Against Students
+Allegations of sexual misconduct are reviewed in accordance with the University's procedures for Reporting, Investigating, and Resolving Sexual Misconduct, Relationship Violence, and Stalking Complaints Against Students.

 Students who are studying away are responsible for abiding by the Study Away Standard as well as any other local policies.
 General matters involving alleged violations of University policies by students at one of the University’s Study Away Sites are managed through the Study Away Site Student Conduct Process.